Netizine/BuilderPatternGenerator/README.md

-This project demonstrates the use of .NET 5 Source generators in order to automatically generate builder pattern for classes.
-Full details on this project are available in this [blog post](https://stakhov.pro/code-generation-with-net-5-builder-pattern/).
-Please note that this is a working POC sample rather then a production grade code.
+This project demonstrates the use of .NET 5 Source generators to automatically generate builder pattern for classes.
+Full details on this project are available in this [linkedIn post](https://www.linkedin.com/post/edit/6732592501435232256//).

 ### What does it do